zyphlar/influxdb.org/source/docs/v0.9/concepts/key_concepts.md

 **Measurement** is the name give to quantity being recorded by a time-series.
 For example `cpu_load`.

 InfluxDB also allows you to associate **tags**.
 Tags are arbitrary key-value pairs associated with a single time-series data point.
 Tags are indexed by InfluxDB, allowing efficient and fast look-up of particular series.
-Finally a **field** s the part of a time-series data point that is not indexed by the system.
+Finally a **field** is the part of a time-series data point that is not indexed by the system.